DannyCollinson/MaviraFashionTraining/postgres/README.md

-Information about the PostgreSQL database used for logging info about datasets, processing runs, training runs, checkpoints, etc.
+## Information about the PostgreSQL database used for logging info about datasets, processing runs, training runs, checkpoints, etc.

+Running `set_up_tables.sh` initializes all of the tables in the `mavirafashiontrainingdb` database.

-For now, we are all running PostgreSQL locally until we move everything to the cloud.
+For now, we are each running PostgreSQL locally until we move everything to the cloud.